multimac/blazingdb-python/README.md

 At the moment, the following pipeline stages exist:
 - `CreateTableStage` - Creates tables in BlazingDB before data is imported into them
 - `DropTableStage` - Drops existing tables in BlazingDB before data is imported into them
+- `LimitImportStage` - Only imports the given number of rows, ignoring any remaining
+- `PrefixTableStage` - Prefixes the destination table with the given prefix
+- `TruncateTableStage` - Truncates data a table in BlazingDB (may be required for DropTableStage)

 ---